Special educational needs and disability (SEND)

 6. Who provides the provision and support for my child in school?

-Class Teachers are the main contact for day to day issues and challenges, supported by senior staff and the Head Teacher.
-The class Teacher will plan, oversee and review all work for your child, they will set targets and monitors them over the course of the school year, with data entered into the school systems.
+Class Teachers are the main contact for day to day issues and challenges, supported by class staff, senior leadership team and the Principal.
+The Class Teacher will plan, oversee and review all work for your child, they will set targets and monitors them over the course of the school year, with data entered into the school systems.

 7. Who will be involved in delivering, monitoring and reviewing our Educational, Health and Care plan?

-Head Teacher Michele Holiday and your Child's class teacher will be responsible for delivering and monitoring the EHC plan alongside health and social care professionals.
+The Principal and class teacher will be responsible for delivering and monitoring the EHC plan alongside health and social care professionals.
 It will be built around the needs of the child, monitoring and evaluation will be ongoing as the child/young persons needs change.

 8. How will my child be involved in the process and be able to contribute their views?